Benchmarking Websites with ab and tsung

-Everyone enjoys responsive websites and being that I host a few, look for ways to improve their speed.
-Previously, I was interested in, HTTP, HTTPS, and HTTP/WAF, I now primarily focus on HTTPS.
-Browsers and third-party online services may be used in order to benchmark page performance but began to look at other solutions.
+Everyone appreciates a responsive website, and because I host several, I am always looking for ways to improve their performance.
+Previously, I was interested in HTTP, HTTPS, and HTTP/WAF; I now primarily focus on HTTPS.
+Browsers and third-party online services may be used in order to benchmark page performance but I began looking at other solutions.
 Two online services are Pingdom Website Speed Test and PageSpeed Insights.

 The first tool I leveraged was Apache Bench, commonly known as ab.
 This allows me to run a quick test in order to determine the max requests per second (req/s).
-While fun, it is not a practical metric as there a a number of factors that must be considered when benchmarking a web-service and understanding where weaknesses may present themselves.
+Although useful for quick comparisons, it is not a practical metric as many factors that must be considered when benchmarking a web service and understanding where performance bottlenecks may appear.

-HTTPS requests with keep-alives, connection reuse provides significant speedup:
+HTTPS requests with keep-alives and connection reuse provide significant performance improvements:

 $ ab -k -n 60000 -c 100 -f TLS1.2 -H "Accept-Encoding: gzip,deflate" https://www.rsreese.com/web-stack/